Bad Breath in Dogs: Investigating Halitosis

 Causes for a Dog’s Bad Breath

 Is your dog’s bad breath a symptom of something more serious lurking below?
-Bad breath in dogs could be a sign of illness, let’s look over the checklist:
+Below are some of the main culprits.

 Metabolic:

 Uremia develops with kidney failure when the body cannot clear urea and nitrogen waste products from the blood.
-With kidney problems, you’ll likely find your dog with bad breath and reminiscence of ammonia.
+With kidney problems, you’ll likely find your dog’s bad breath smells like ammonia.

 Respiratory: